NixOS/moderation/moderation-log.md

+Aliervo has been permanently suspended on all platforms for trolling.

 linuxisbest has been suspended on Discourse for two weeks for combatitive conduct and rude language towards those providing support answers

 mightyiam has been suspended for 2 weeks for persistent time-wasting.